dperique/kube-mini-cloud/kube-stack/README.md

 In your group_vars/all, set `registry_enabled: true` so that kubespray will build a container registry on the Kubernetes cluster.

-Run kubespray (I'm using kubespray v2.7.0).
+Run kubespray (I'm using kubespray v2.7.0) on your baremetal servers.

-When it finishes, the `registry` pod in the kube-system namespace will be in Pending state because there is no PVC for it -- we will fix this in the next section.
+When kubespray finishes, the `registry` pod in the kube-system namespace will be in Pending state because there is no PVC for it -- we will fix this in the next section.